davisanc/AzureSecurityLabs/README.md

     "adminPassword": "C4ndY*Fl0$S18",
     ```

 7. Run the following `azbb` command to deploy the base resources required for the lab using the ARM template modified above.
-This will include a Jumpbox, Web VM, Application VM and a SQL Server VM:
+This will include a Jumpbox, Web VM, Application VM and a SQL Server VM.
+Make sure you are on the right folder where you have saved the json file

     ```
     azbb -s <Subscription-ID> -g <Resource-Group-Name> -l <Location> -p .\<name-of-your-tempalte.json> --deploy